Before putting any bulky items outside, please leave them in the house and

 How do I pay for a bulky uplift?

 You will be asked to pay for your bulky uplift at the time of booking.
+This can be done using the online order form online order form.

 You can pay by cash at any of our One Stop Shop/Advice and Support Hub or by debit card by calling 01324 504411 (Monday to Friday, 8:00am to 9:00pm).